-4.6-1.8.
-A derogation is a direction from the Gas and Electricity Markets Authority ('the Authority') relieving a licenseetheaffected party from its obligation to comply with a technical standard or code in its licenseerequirement in specified circumstances and to a specified extent.-The derogation will normally have an expiry date so that the need for it can be systematically reviewed and performance towards compliance can be monitored.-The derogation will not apply to a period before the date the direction is issued.
-Every derogation will be entered on Ofgem's public register after it has been granted.

-1.7.1.9.
-A derogation is granted to an individual licensee_party and cannot be transferred.- Thus if a non-compliant system or plant item is sold, the new licenseeentity will need to apply for a new derogation.

-1.8-1.10.
-If an eaffected party licensee-would gain a competitive advantage from a derogation, then a direction would not be issued without Ofgem-us_assessing what measures might be appropriate to offset that advantage.-Such measures may also include requirements to monitor the impact of the derogation on the licensee eaffected party making the application and other parties who may be affected.
+- 1.8.
+A derogation is a direction from the Gas and Electricity Markets Authority ('the Authority') relieving the party from its obligation to comply with a requirement in specified circumstances and to a specified extent.
+The derogation will normally have an expiry date so that the need for it can be systematically reviewed and performance towards compliance can be monitored.
+The derogation will not apply to a period before the date the direction is issued. - 1.9.
+A derogation is granted to an individual party and cannot be transferred.
+Thus if a non-compliant system or plant item is sold, the new entity will need to apply for a new derogation. - 1.10.
+If an affected party would gain a competitive advantage from a derogation, then a direction would not be issued without us assessing what measures might be appropriate to offset that advantage.
+Such measures may also include requirements to monitor the impact of the derogation on the affected party making the application and other parties who may be affected.